 The following excerpt from this week's Earnings Trends.
 To see the full report, please click here.

-Total earnings for the 462 S&P 500 companies that have reported Q2 results are up +2.9% from the same period last year, with 66% beating earnings expectations with a median surprise of +2.8%.
-Pretty much all of that earnings growth has come from top-line gains (up +2%), with margins essentially flat from the same period last year.
-Revenue surprises have been better relative to extremely weak levels in Q1, but largely in-line with historical levels.
+Total earnings for the 494 S&P 500 companies that have reported Q2 results are up +2.5% from the same period last year, with 65.6% beating earnings expectations with a median surprise of +2.9%.
+Most of that earnings growth has come from top-line gains (up +1.9%), with margins essentially flat from the same period last year.
+Revenue surprises have been better relative to the extremely weak levels in Q1, but largely in-line with historical levels.

+Finance is solely responsible for keeping aggregate earnings growth for the S&P 500 in the positive column.
 Not to make light of Finance’s strength, but a big part of the bank earnings growth is due to loan loss reserve releases and not from loan growth.
 Reserve releases are a net positive as they reflect improving credit quality, but they don’t constitute the sector’s core earnings power.
-That said, the earnings growth picture outside of Finance is very weak.
-Most of the remaining Q2 reports belong to the Retail sector, where recent reports from leaders like Macy’s (M), Wal-Mart (WMT) and others have been on the weak side.

-Expectations for Q3 have come down materially as the Q2 reporting season has unfolded, though the expectations for Q4 still represent a material acceleration in the growth pace, as the chart below shows.
-Please note that the current expected growth rate for Q3 is down from 4% three weeks back.
-Given weak guidance from Wal-Mart, Macy’s, Cisco (CSCO) and others recently, there is likely more downside to these estimates.
+Expectations for Q3 have come down materially as the Q2 reporting season has unfolded, though expectations for Q4 still represent a material acceleration in the growth pace, as the chart below shows.
+Please note that the current +1.9% expected growth rate for Q3 is down from more than +5% in early July.